mryan43/superstijl/README.md

 superstijl
 ==========

-The Superstikl is a party Concept from the Netherlands.
+The Superstijl is a party Concept from the Netherlands.

 The music during the party changes it's style every 15 minutes.